biot-med/terraform-sample/README.md

 - **What it does:**

-  Automatically runs generate_template.py for each existing template retrieved from the BIOT API (based on credentials and biot_base_url in the current environment).
+  Automatically runs generate_template.py for each existing template retrieved from the BioT API (based on credentials and biot_base_url in the current environment).

   Creates the full folder structure under modules/templates/, including: